ILIAS-eLearning/ILIAS/templates/Readme.md

 library to the new location for external libraries.
 The new location is:
 `"../../../../libs/bower/bower_components/bootstrap/fonts/"`.
 If a 5.2 style is
 imported, the variable `icon-font-path` must be adapted accordingly.

-#### ILIAS 7

-The `icon-font-path` for glyphs has been renamend to `il-icon-font-path` and the location has changed due to a move from the bootstrap library to the new location for external libraries.
-The new location is:
-`"../../../../node_modules/bootstrap/fonts/"`.
-If a 5.2 style is
-imported, the variable `icon-font-path` must be adapted accordingly.

-In March 2022, we moved the general Test & Assessment CSS (ta.css and ta_split.css) to `less/Modules/Test/delos.less` (like other CSS for modules) to start refactoring this module's style code.
-As part of this change, the override mechanism that fetches a custom style for just the T&A has been removed.
-Please use the standard skin setup described in this document to style the Test & Assessment like the rest of your custom skin.

 ## Coding Guidelines